III. B North - East Region

 _of_Bulgaria

-Overnight accommodation is available in Omurtag as well.
+Overnight accommodations are available in Omurtag as well.
 Several photos from Omurtag.

 Route a